-- as an explanation as to why the older theories almost fit the data (but never with an $r^2 > .990$.) - as an argument to convince the reader that the χ theory applies universally to the conditions specified (the liquid-like conditions.) - to demonstrate that one can obtain the parameters of the χ theory by refitting the old data, even if it is only available in the form of the fitting parameters of the older theories.
+- as an explanation as to why the older theories almost fit the data (but never with an $r^2 > 0.990$); - as an argument to convince the reader that the χ theory applies universally to the conditions specified (the liquid-like conditions); and - to demonstrate that one can obtain the parameters of the χ theory by refitting the old data, even if it is only available in the form of the fitting parameters of the older theories.

-This latter point might not work well since the fitting data of the older theories may only cover a portion of the isotherm.
+The latter point might not work well, since the fitting data of the older theories may cover only a portion of the isotherm.
 For example, the BET is usually fitted over the pressure range from 0.05 to 0.35 of P/P{vap} .
-This is much too short of a range to have any confidence in the answers.
-Unfortunately, some of the "standard curves" have been biased toward the BET fit with the original data not available.
+This is much too short a range for one to have any confidence in the answers.
+Unfortunately, some of the "standard curves" have been biased toward the BET fit, with the original data not available.

-This latter statement brings up another problem with archived data and even data that is taken today by most investigators.
-It is very unusual for isotherm data be collected below 0.01 P/P{van} .
-As will become obvious in reading this book, this limit is insufficient to get accurate results in terms of adsorption energies and distributions, surface areas and their distribution and pore sizes and type.
-Experimentally, this problem is easy to cure.
-It is relatively easy to use equipment that has high vacuum capability or even ultrahigh vacuum to measure in the low pressure range.
-It is also important to get accurate data as one approaches P{vap} ($P > 0.9P{\text{vap}}$ at least).
-This problem seems to have been ignored in early data, as evident from the deviations between various investigators for the high pressure data.
-It is harder, however, to extent the pressure range to approach P{van} .
+This latter statement brings up another problem with archived data and even data that are taken today by most investigators.
+It is very unusual for isotherm data be collected below 0.01 P/P{vap} .
+As will become obvious while reading this book, this limit is insufficient to obtain accurate results in terms of adsorption energies and distributions, surface areas and their distribution and pore sizes and type.
+Experimentally, this problem is easy to solve.
+It is relatively easy to use equipment that has a high vacuum capability or even an ultrahigh vacuum to measure in the low pressure range.
+It is also important to obtain accurate data as one approaches P{vap} ($P > 0.9P{\text{vap}}$ at least).
+This problem seems to have been ignored in early data, as is evident from the deviations between various investigators for the high pressure data.
+It is harder, however, to extend the pressure range to approach Pvap.
 It requires very careful temperature control of the sample, something that most instruments commercially available do not have.
-Proper baffling and attention to the kinetic/laminar flow transition is also usually lacking.
-One should make an attempt to push the experimental limit ever closer to $P{\rm van}$.
-This requires better vacuum system design, better temperature controls and particular attention to the areas of the instrument that affect temperature control using baffles and awareness of the laminar to turbulent transition zone.
-It is naive to assume that the sample has the same temperature as the refrigerant and that the pressure is the same in the cold zone as it is in the rest of the vacuum system.
+Proper baffling and attention to the kinetic/laminar flow transition are also usually lacking.
+One should attempt to push the experimental limit ever closer to $P{\rm vap}$.
+This requires better vacuum system design, better temperature controls, and particular attention to the areas of the instrument that affect temperature control using baffles and awareness of the laminar to turbulent transition zone.
+It is naive to assume that the sample has the same temperature as the refrigerant, and that the pressure is the same in the cold zone as it is in the rest of the vacuum system.